 What is a photographer’s medium?
-I can see where maybe you’re scratching your head and thinking that our medium is of course photography.
-But technically, that’s not quite true.
+I can see where maybe you’re scratching your head and thinking that our medium is, of course, photography.
+But technically, that’s not entirely true.
 Not when you think about the finished products that we produce.

-So let’s look at it through the lens of other art mediums.
-Painting for instance.
+So, let’s look at it through the lens of other art mediums.
+Painting, for instance.
 If you’re a painter, then your medium could be oil on canvas, or maybe you’re a watercolor artist.
 Perhaps you prefer to work in acrylics.
 Mixed media artists combine different mediums to get whatever effect they desire.
-Same goes if you’re a sculptor—then your medium could be clay or stone.
+The same goes for sculptors—their medium could be clay or stone.
 Sketch artists might choose charcoal or pencil as their medium.

 And it’s possible for artists to work across lots of different mediums.
 Da Vinci, for instance, famed creator of the Mona Lisa, is often referred to as an oil painter, and in fact, the Mona Lisa is an oil painting on poplar.
 But he also sketched, sculpted and worked across many other mediums as well.